EdoFrenkel/TinyDrop/README.md

 ========

 # Optimize Unity3D Atlases automatically
-using PHP script with - Dropbox and TinyPNG API's
+TinyDrop is a PHP script which use Dropbox API and TinyPNG API to optimize automatically your Unity3D atlases

 ## Installation
 1. upload the project to your Server